TeamEpiph/epiph/README.md

 # Copyright and license
-Code and documentation copyright 2016 Patrick Recher and University of Basel.
+Code and documentation copyright 2016 Patrick Recher, Ronan Zimmermann and University of Basel.
 Code is licensed under GPLv3.